beumsk/beumsk.github.io/README.md

     type: 'pro',
   },
   ```
-- Add a miniature image
+- Create an optimized miniature image and upload in /public/images/projects
-- Add a full size screenshot of live version if it's a professional project
+- Create an optimized full size screenshot of live version and upload in /public/images/projects

 ### PERSO